BIAPT/Clustering_DOC_connectivity/README.md

 - clone this code, as well as Neuroalgo toolbox in your Compute Canada account (also in the BIAPT github)

 - upload all data as .mat files inside your folder "data" using [Globus](https://globus.computecanada.ca/) or scp

+- Make sure you have Matlab 2020a with the parallel toolbox intalled on your machine.

   ## Notes: